Center on Military and Political Power

 FDD's Long War Journal

-FDD’s Long War Journal is dedicated to providing original and accurate reporting and analysis of the Long War (also known as the Global War on Terror).
-This is accomplished through its programs of embedded reporters, news and news aggregation, maps, podcasts, and other multimedia formats.
+FDD’s Long War Journal provides accurate reporting and analysis of ongoing efforts to address jihadism, conflicts between state and non-state actors, and warfare between states.
+This is accomplished through original reporting, including by embedded reporters, news aggregation, maps, podcasts, and other formats.

 Experts